SAP-samples/btp-developer-guide-cap/documentation/kyma-cicd/README.md

 In order to run the pipeline using the CI/CD service, you need to create a service account.
 To do this, follow the steps.

-1. First you need to create a namespace.
+1. Create a namespace.
 In the SAP BTP Cockpit, open the **Kyma Dashboard** for your subaccount.

     ![dashboard](./cicd2.png)

     Your dashboard should look like this.

 ![kyma-dashboard](./cicd5.png)

-2. In the left navigation menu, choose **Namespaces** and then **+ Create Namespace**.
+3. In the left navigation menu, choose **Namespaces** and then **+ Create Namespace**.

 ![namespacePage](./cicd6.png)

 Provide any relevant name of your choice e.g: incidents-namespace.
 Also **Enable Sidecar Injection** and choose **Create**.

 ![namespaceCreation](./cicd7.png)

-4. For this namespace, you need to create a Service Account.
+5. For this namespace, you need to create a Service Account.
 This is a non-human account which will authenticate your pipeline to access your cluster.
 See [Service Accounts](https://kubernetes.io/docs/concepts/security/service-accounts/).

     Ensure you are in your created namespace.
-From the left navigation menu, click on the dropdown **Configuration** and navigate to **Service Accounts**.
-Here click on **+ Create Service Account**.
+From the left navigation menu, choose **Configuration** and navigate to **Service Accounts**.
+Here choose **+ Create Service Account**.

     ![serviceAccountPage](./cicd8.png)

     Give your service account a name e.g: incidents-namespace-service-account and choose **Create**.

     ![serviceAccountCreation](./cicd9.png)

-5. For your pipeline to access your Kyma cluster through this service account, it requires a set of configurations.
+7. For your pipeline to access your Kyma cluster through this service account, it requires a set of configurations.
 This is defined in the **KubeConfig** file of the account.

-    To retrieve this, ensure you are on the page of the created service account and choose on **Generate TokenRequest**.
+    To retrieve this, on the page of the created service account, choose **Generate TokenRequest**.

     ![kubeConfig](./cicd10.png)

     Here you can choose the **Expiration seconds** as desired from the dropdown and choose **Generate**.